3 Sources

 1

-Yet resistance carries its own risks.
-A separate Workplace Intelligence survey found that employers are reserving raises for workers leading the charge on AI adoption.
-"The super-users we surveyed were around 3x more likely to have received both a promotion and pay raise in the past year, compared to employees who have been slow to adopt these tools," said Dan Schawbel, managing partner at Workplace Intelligence
+.
+Some employers report reserving raises for workers leading the charge on AI adoption.
+Super-users surveyed were around 3x more likely to have received both a promotion and pay raise in the past year compared to employees who have been slow to adopt these tools, according to Dan Schawbel, managing partner at Workplace Intelligence1

 .Summarized by